-Fraser Island is a must do for travellers.
+Fraser Island is a must-do for travellers.
 It is such an adventure, it is wild, beautiful, rich of landscapes and fauna.
 However, it is the kind of trip you need to prepare.
 First of all because there are some conditions to be adhered to on the island (permits, 4WD, etc), but also because there is not much there and it can be pretty dangerous to arrive in the wild without the necessary equipment.
 You could easily go from an amazing time to the worse holiday ever.
 You will find in this article all the necessary information to prepare your trip as well as some ideas to make up your itinerary once on the island.

 The duration of your stay will all depend on your expectations.
-However seeing the most famous places on the island means a lot of driving.
+However, seeing the most famous places on the island means a lot of driving.
 We would recommend at least 2 nights on the island and 3 days exploring to make the best of your stay.
 Take your time, enjoy each place you go to and the feeling of wildness you will experience.
-Saying that everybody is travelling differently and some people enjoy seeing a lot, very fast.
-In that case you can totally go for only 2 days (some people even do it in one day).
-It looses a bit of its charm and will be pretty exhausting but it is doable.[information]Advice: You might go to Fraser Island from Rainbow beach and arrive late in the afternoon.
-There isn’t a real point crossing because you will arrive at night on the island.
-At Inskip Point, right where the ferry is departing from, there are heaps of camping spots ($6.15/night/pp).
-It is just stunning and you will camp right on the beach. [/information]

 Fraser Island – Travel options

-With your own car
+With your own vehicle

-Renting a car
+Renting a 4WD

 Finding a lift

 A good option to explore Fraser Island could be to find a lift.
-There are many people looking for travel mates when they go to Frazer Island.
-It is indeed a bit pricy to go with your own 4WD or to rent one and it can be convenient to have a car full and share the costs.
+There are many people looking for travel mates when they go to Fraser Island.
+It is indeed a bit pricey to go with your own 4WD or to rent one and it can be convenient to have a car full and share the costs.
 This option can be great to meet people without having to go on a tour with its “touristy’ side.

 You can get to the Fraser Coast: